Hartland Institute: Hartland College

-Hartland College is a division of Hartland Institute of Health and Education in Rapidan, VA, United States.
+Hartland College is a division of Hartland Institute of Health and Education in Rapidan, Virginia, United States.

 Founded in 1983 as one of the original divisions of Hartland, it claims to be an "expressly Christian missionary college" and focuses on preparing students to be conservative, religious missionaries around the world.

 Hartland College offers bachelor's degrees in Christian Elementary Education, Christian Secondary Education, Health Ministry, Health Education, Christian Media Management, Christian Publications Management, Bible Instruction, and Pastoral Evangelism.
 In addition to academic studies, the students learn practical skills including agriculture, auto mechanics, landscaping, food preparation, and the basics of medical missionary work.

 It has one main building, the mansion, which hosts its administrative and business offices, cafeteria, library, and chapel.
 It also has a music building where music and writing classes are taught, a media center for technology classes, and a lifestyle center at which they accept health guests and train their health students in preventive medicine.

+Hartland College is not certified by the state of Virginia or accredited by any regional accrediting agency.